kevinfrei/rollercoaster/README.md

 ### TODO:

-* Get Redux to update the graph as functions are edited
+* Do some better data validation, and prevent the graph from attempting to draw if the functions are at least calculable.
 * Animate the coaster (rather than just drawing the discrete time locations).
 * Do something better (**safer**) than using `eval()` to calculate the functions?
 Probably do some validation of the AST and then produce the JS function to be executed.
+MathJS looks promising
 * Parameterize various aspects of the system including:
  * The scale of the graph.
  * Gravity?
 (How would my roller coaster behave on Mars?)